quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 There are situations where a server pool might be operating two or more routing algorithms or parameter sets simultaneously.
-The load balancer uses the first two bits of the connection ID to multiplex incoming DCIDs over these schemes.
+The load balancer uses the first three bits of the connection ID to multiplex incoming DCIDs over these schemes.

 This section describes three participants: the configuration agent, the load balancer, and the server.